inform-us/requirements_specifications/informus/rules/pain.md

 3. There are two different categories of measurement intervals that need to be calculated (refer to equivalence table VPS-CPOT):
    - a.
 GREEN measurement interval - no pain / mild pain or 'unable to assess'
    - b.
 AMBER/RED measurement interval - moderate / severe / very severe pain
-4. When looking at the time interval between two measurements, look at the RAG label for the earlier _dt stamp and use this to allocate category (this differs from measurement interval calculation used in RASS)
+4. When looking at the time interval between two measurements, look at the RAG label for the earlier _dt stamp and use this to allocate category.
+This is required because when the pain measurement changes for a patient (e.g. from mild to moderate) this will actually result in a time comparison between two different categories (i.e. green vs. red) but this is still valid.
+Note that this differs from measurement interval calculation used in RASS.
 5. Pool (each categrory GREEN or AMBER/RED (i.e. not on an individial patient basis) measurement interval data for the 24 hour time period
 6. Numerator = sum of time interval measurement (hours)
 7. Denominator (unadjusted) = number of time interval measurements